JohN100x1/IsekaiMod/README.md

 - New Dialogue
 	- Prologue, speaking with Hulrun at Kenabres Festival.
 	- Prologue, speaking with Horgus at Neathholm.
+	- Prologue, after finding Radiance in the Shield Maze.
-	- Act 1, Shield Maze after finding Radiance.
+	- Act 1, first encounter with Minagho in Gray Garrison.
 	- Random encounter, during drow ambush.

 ### Isekai Protagonist Spell progression